hashicorp/boundary/CONTRIBUTING.md

 Once you open your PR, our auto-labeling will add labels to help us triage and prioritize your contribution.
 Please allow us a couple of days to comment, request changes, or approve your PR.
 Thank you for your contribution!

+## Changelog

+The changelog is updated by PR contributors.
+Each contribution to Boundary should include a changelog update at the contributor or reviewer discretion.
+The changelog should be updated when the contribution is large enough to warrent it being called out in the larger release cycle.
+Enhancements, bug fixes, and other contributions that practitioners might want to be aware of should exist in the changelog.

+When contributing to the changelog, follow existing patterns for referencing PR's, issues or other ancilary context.

+The changelog is broken down into sections:

+### vNext

+The current release cycle.
+New contributions slated for the next release should go under this heading.
+If the contribution is being backported, the inclusion of the feature in the appropriate release during the backport process is handled on an as-needed basis.

+### New and Improved

+Any enhancements, new features, etc fall into this section.

+### Bug Fixes

+Any bug fixes fall into this section.